Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

-\citet{icp} introduce \emph{Invariant Causal Prediction} (\method{ICP}), an algorithm to find the \emph{causal feature set}, the minimal set of features which are causal predictors of a target variable.
-They exploit the invariance property given by the Principle of Independent Mechanisms (\Cref{def:pim})
+\citet{icp} introduce the algorithm \emph{Invariant Causal Prediction} (\method{ICP})to find the \emph{causal feature set}, the minimal set of features that are causal predictors of a target variable.
+They exploit the Principle of Independent Mechanisms (\Cref{def:pim}) to identify an invariant predictor from the causal features to the target variable.